 La Balona’s current home opened on 15 October 1969 when La Selección beat Finland 6-0 in front of the stadium’s first and to date, only full house.
 Here is some great footage of the opening festivities and match.
 Four days later La Balona drew 1-1 with Cadiz in their first match at the stadium.

-The stadium has encountered problems with the quality of the concrete used in its construction, and in 1991 the club had to play some matches away from the stadium whilst repairs were conducted.
+The stadium has encountered problems with the quality of the concrete used in its construction and in 1991, the club had to play some matches away from the stadium whilst repairs were conducted.
 More substantial renovations were carried out in 2003 and in 2009 an artificial pitch was installed.
-La Bolana did not find the plastic that fantastic, and in the Summer of 2016 they turned back the clock and replaced it with a natural grass surface.
-Whilst outdated and way too big for the size of the crowds that La Balona attract, it is still a striking enclosure, with its deep concrete cantilevered roof, large east terrace that houses the changing rooms and oh yeah… that bloody great monolith to the south.
-If, or more likely when, the town tires of the stadium and decides to build a replacement, they would surely keep the southern end open, as money can’t buy that kind of backdrop.
+La Balona did not find the plastic that fantastic and in the Summer of 2016, they turned back the clock and replaced it with a natural grass surface.
+Whilst outdated and way too big for the size of the crowds that La Balona attracts, it is still a striking enclosure, with its deep concrete cantilevered roof, a large east terrace that houses the changing rooms and oh yeah… that iconic monolith to the south.

 In 2022, the municipality started the €6m reconstruction of the newly titled Estadio Municipal Ciudad de La Línea.
 The athletics track will be removed, the main stand demolished and in its place will stand a traditional 4-sided enclosure with capacity of 9,000.
 During the 2002-23 season, the old eastern Preferencia was the only section of the ground in use, which restricted capacity to 3,997.

 3 thoughts on “La Línea de la Concepción – Estadio Municipal”